 World War I was the first major armed conflict to be fought not just on land and sea, but in the sky.
 Airplanes, more than any other kind of armament, had a magnetic appeal for artists as an embodiment of the highly technological and immensely destructive mode of warfare that emerged between 1914 and 1918.
 Through essays by Jon Mogul and Peter Clericuzio, Myth and Machine examines how artists envisioned aerial warfare, which served as a source of both fear and wonder, a new vantage from which to depict war and its impacts, and an arena for action by a distinctly modern kind of hero.

 The Birth of Rome

-Though more than fifteen centuries have passed since the decline and fall of the Roman Empire, the Eternal City remains a durable image of authority, allegiance, and ancient splendor.
-With an essay by Wolfsonian curator Silvia Barisione, this volume examines five architectural visions that demonstrate the persistence of Rome in Italian national consciousness during the interwar years, when the city served as an instrument of state mobilization and the foremost source for efforts to reclaim Italy’s imperial past.
+Though more than 15 centuries have passed since the decline and fall of the Roman Empire, the Eternal City remains a durable image of authority, allegiance, and ancient splendor.
+With an essay by Wolfsonian curator Silvia Barisione, this volume examines 5 architectural visions that demonstrate the persistence of Rome in Italian national consciousness during the interwar years, when the city served as an instrument of state mobilization and the foremost source for efforts to reclaim Italy's imperial past.